frederic-perez/AmE-dictionary/data/idioms.md

 __sour grapes__ Criticism or disparagement of that which one cannot have.
 The phrase originated in one of Aesop’s fables, in which a fox that cannot reach some grapes deems them sour and therefore undesirable. _He always mocks sports cars as being really impractical, but it’s just sour grapes, if you ask me._
 __spare a thought for__ To think about. _You should spare a thought for those who are less fortunate than you._
 __speak of the devil__ _v_ :dart: Mention someone’s name who just then appears.
+__speak of the devil, and he shall appear__ _proverb_ An acknowledgment of a person who has arrived just as or after they were being discussed.
 __speak up__ __1__ To speak loud enough to be audible: _Speak up—I can’t hear you._ __2__ To speak without fear or hesitation: _You have to speak up if you want something._
 __speak volumes__ :two: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._
 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”